RePod/psdle/README.md

 **Bleeding edge users:**

 The repository files will always be the latest possible versions, excluding forks/branches/etc. Feel free to give them a try.
-If you get an error involving strict MIME checking, run the URL through something like [RawGit](http://rawgit.com/).
+If you get an error involving strict MIME checking, run the URL through something like [RawGit](//rawgit.com/).

 What Needs To Be Done
 =====
-* Improve appearance
+* Improve appearance.
 * **Translations!** Language code ("en-us") and JSON format required.
 See source or contact me.
 * Make it faster!
 How?
 How indeed.